Balou9/itemis-cc/README.md

 calcTotalPriceInclTaxes(shoppingBasket)
 ```

 The main function is declared in the [index.js](https://github.com/Balou9/itemis-cc/blob/main/index.js) file.
-To use this function it can be imported like in the following example.
+To use this function it can be imported like in the [example](###run-example) below.
 The function takes a shopping basket as an input and returns a receipt object.
 The receipt object holds a shopping cart containing all products and their costs including sales taxes.
 Additionally the overall sales taxes and the total price are also being presented.

 The following feature was not mandatory.